CenturyLinkCloud/PublicKB/Support/citrix-netscaler-license-migration-faq.md

 ### Overview

-Effective December 1, 2020, Citrix NetScaler Dedicated Load Balancer licenses will no longer be made available by Lumen Public Cloud as a service offering. **Prior to February 1, 2021 action is required to prevent any loss of service on your load balancer.**
+Effective December 1, 2020, Citrix NetScaler Dedicated Load Balancer licenses will no longer be made available by Lumen Public Cloud as a service offering. **Prior to February 1, 2021 action is required to prevent any loss of service on your load balancer.
+Lumen Public Cloud will not be able to restore service for license related issues.**

 Existing NetScaler Load Balancers will continue to operate on the Lumen Public Cloud platform; however, Customers need to take action and must obtain a new license by contacting Citrix directly, as described in Option 2 below.